-3. While students may not take classes at Rensselaer during their away semester, they can transfer in class credits from other universities per the transfer credit policy.
+3. While students may not take classes at Rensselaer during their semester away, they can transfer in class credits from other universities per the transfer credit policy.

 Arch Away Semester

 All students must engage in an away experience during the fall or spring of their junior year (see Table II) unless they have been granted an exception by the Exception Review Committee.
 B.Arch students will be away in the fall or spring following their third year of study.
-Away experiences are ultimately approved by the student’s academic department and include co-ops, internships, civic engagement, international experiences, or an individual learning experience (ILE).
+Away experiences are ultimately approved by the Office of Undergrduate Education.

-Students may obtain approval for their away experience by submitting the Away Semester Approval form (in SIS starting in May 2019) after having secured all appropriate approvals or an offer letter.
+Students may obtain approval for their semester away experience by submitting the Semester Away Plan in the Student Information System (SIS).
+After having secured appropriate approval, students will be registered accordingly.
 J1/F1 visa holders will require additional approvals from International Student Services at least two months before the away semester begins.

 Visit the Financial Aid page for implications of a non-approved experience.